fenago/learn-java-12-programming/lab_guide/Lab_17.md

 Summary
 ===========================

-In this chapter, the reader has learned about the current most significant projects that enhance the JDK.
+In this lab, the reader has learned about the current most significant projects that enhance the JDK.
 We hope that you were able to understand how to follow Java development and have envisioned the road map of future Java releases.
 There are many more on-going projects